by Megan Plassmeyer on Jun 5, 2018

 Girls Rock Columbia is a music and mentoring program that empowers girls and trans and gender non-conforming youth by fostering self-respect, creativity, critical thinking, and collaboration.View the Collection

 The Hive Community Circle (The Hive CC) is a faith-based national health awareness 501(c)3 organization serving survivors of sexual and intimate partner violence of marginalized communities.View the Collection

 Founded in 2005, PASOs helps the Latino community and service providers work together for strong and healthy families through education, advocacy, and leadership development.View the Collection

-Columbia-based filmmaker and media arts educator, Mahkia Greene, captures the journey of photovoice in her featured mini documentary entitled "To Be Seen."
-Release date: June 14th, 2018.
-In the meantime, check out the teaser video.Watch the Video
+Columbia-based filmmaker and media arts educator, Mahkia Greene, captures the journey of photovoice in her featured mini-documentary entitled "To Be Seen."
+Check it out to the right or watch it on YouTube with the button below.Watch the Video